johnchaffee/twilio-widget-websockets/README.md

     npm start
     ```

-    Your application is now accessible at [http://localhost:3000](http://localhost:3000/)
+    Your application is now accessible at [http://localhost:3000](http://localhost:3000/).

-6. Make the application visible to the outside world.
+    But it won't be fully functional until you setup ngrok and webhooks in the following steps.

+6.  ngrok

     Your application needs to be accessible at a public internet address for Webhooks to be able to connect with it.
 You can do that using [ngrok](https://ngrok.com/) to create a tunnel to your local server.